w3f/polkadot-wiki/docs/learn-faq.md

 can scale up to hundreds of thousands.
 Since validators are performing critical consensus work to maintain the security of the chain including all of its shards, a more modest number of validators is estimated to start.
-Upon later improvements, such as implementing signature aggregation for finalization messages the number of validators could reasonably scale up.
+Upon later improvements, such as implementing signature aggregation for finalization messages, the number of validators could reasonably scale up.
 However, increasing validators above one thousand remains a goal for later iterations of Polkadot.

 It is also worth mentioning that one thousand validators is more than the number of validators of similar PoS chains with comparable levels of economic security as Polkadot.
-The closest contenders are operating with around 150 validators, while Kusama is running with 180 securely as of April 2020.
+The closest contenders are operating with around 150 validators, while Kusama is running with 225 securely as of April 2020.

 Additionally, other projects sometimes have a different definition of _validator_ that approximates more closely to remote signing keys without the full